 I’m Samuel Clay and I designed Turn Touch.
 Turn Touch is a wooden smart home remote.

 We launched in February 2017 on Kickstarter - and sold over 800 remotes in 30 days.
 Now in its second production run of 1,000 remotes, two models are sold: mahogany and rosewood.

-Ivan Ladan (from Lübeck) started Marine Digital over 2 years ago.
+Ivan Ladan (from Lübeck) started Marine Digital about 3 years ago.

 My name is Ivan, I’m a founder of Marine Digital.
 We work in a niche of big vessel performance optimization.
 Our main goal is to make modern instruments of decarbonization available for the mass market.